Chiku91/ylims-dashboard/README.md

 1.🚀 Features at a Glance

-📋 Interactive Sample Table	Filter, sort, paginate effortlessly
+📋 Interactive : Sample Table	Filter, sort, paginate effortlessly

-🎛️ Inline Status Update	Change status instantly without page reload
+🎛️ Inline Status Update	: Change status instantly without page reload

-🔧 Reusable Components	Scalable & maintainable React components
+🔧 Reusable Components	: Scalable & maintainable React components

-🌗 Dark/Light Mode Toggle
+🌗 Dark/Light Mode Toggle :
 Switch between dark and light themes seamlessly for a comfortable user experience.

-📱 Responsive Design
+📱 Responsive Design :
 Fully responsive layout that works flawlessly on mobile phones, tablets, and desktops.

-🧩 Reusable Components
+🧩 Reusable Components :
 Modular and reusable components such as FormField, StatusBadge, and more to keep the codebase clean and maintainable.

-📝 Dynamic Form for Adding/Editing Samples
+📝 Dynamic Form for Adding/Editing Samples :
 Easily add or modify sample data using a flexible and user-friendly form.

-🔄 Sample Status Management
+🔄 Sample Status Management:
 Update and manage sample statuses (e.g., Pending, Completed) directly from the dashboard.

-🏥 Top-Right Logo Integration
+🏥 Top-Right Logo Integration :
 Displays a medical-themed logo at the top-right corner for professional branding.

-🧱 Component-Based Architecture
+🧱 Component-Based Architecture :
 Built using reusable and modular components to ensure maintainability and scalability.